Rob Reiner's unrealized projects

-During his long career, American film director and producer Rob Reiner has worked on several projects which never progressed beyond the pre-production stage under his direction.
-Some of these projects fell in development hell, were officially canceled, were in development limbo or would see life under a different production team.
+During his long career, American film director and producer Rob Reiner (1947–2025) worked on several projects which never progressed beyond the pre-production stage under his direction.
+Some of these projects fell in development hell, were officially canceled or would see life under a different production team.

 1980s

 Singing Out Loud

 In a 1987 profile for The New York Times, one of Reiner's upcoming projects was revealed to be an original screen musical.
 "I'm collaborating with Bill Goldman on that," Reiner added.
 The project was actively developed as his next film from December 1990 to January 1991.
 Titled Singing Out Loud, it originated from an idea conceived by Reiner.
 Stephen Sondheim was to write the music, and Castle Rock Entertainment was to produce, but it never materialized.
 Three of Sondheim's songs were recorded for audio CDs.

 1990s

 Untitled Angela Davis biopic

 On February 22, 1993, it was reported that Reiner was set to produce and possibly direct Castle Rock's planned biopic of '60s radical Angela Davis based on her autobiography, with Lynn Whitfield starring.